julianmak/NEMO-related/docs/adding_content/git.rst

 .. code-block:: bash

-  git config --global credential.helper store git config --global crediential.helper 'store --timeout=31104000'
+  git config --global crediential.helper 'cache --timeout=31104000'

-where you can change the ``timeout`` entry to something that works for you (something large if you want to keep the token active, units are in seconds)
+where you can change the ``timeout`` entry to something that works for you (something large if you want to keep the token active for longer, units are in seconds).
+I tried using ``store`` on Ubuntu but it doesn't seem to do anything (``store`` saves an extra file with the credentials in)

 5. go back to webpage, copy the access token, git as normal, but when it asks you for a password, paste the access token in instead
 6. if it worked properly then now you get to bypass the username and password typing until the timeout period